organisciak/Scripting-Course/slides/03-sql-pandas.md

 ### Practice with INNER JOIN (the default JOIN)

-- How do we retrieve all the books read by 8-year olds?
+- How do we retrieve all the books checked out by 8-year olds?
     - (I made up this data... these aren't books kids are reading!)
 - Who has most recently returned a book?
 - Who has most recently checked out _The Catcher in the Rye_?